wp-plugins/mp3-jplayer/readme.txt

 == Changelog ==

+= 2.3.1 =
+* Added developer methods for hooking into the player's Javascript events, these also add support for some of the up-coming extensions.
+* Corrected the help message admin-side that shows on the widget when it's set to an invalid path.

 = 2.3 =
 * Fixed a major issue on index/cat/search type pages that could incorrectly assign the playlists or break players in some scenarios.
 * Added support for custom js (for skin extensions) on the player Design page.
-* Developer note: Renamed the MP3-jPlayer plugin class instance to MP3JP.
+* Renamed the MP3-jPlayer plugin class instance to MP3JP.

 = 2.2 =
 * Simplified error handling to try and eliminate the false triggering of messages that was occurring on some devices.